BBC Micro: Hardware features: Models A and B

-A key feature of the BBC Micro's design is the high-performance RAM it is equipped with.
-A common design note in 6502 computers of the era was to run the RAM at twice the clock rate as the CPU.
-This allows a separate video display controller to access memory while the CPU is busy processing the data just read.
-In this way, the CPU and graphics driver can share access to RAM through careful timing.
-This technique is used, for example, on the Apple and the early Commodore models.
+A key feature of the BBC Micro's design is the high-performance random-access memory (RAM) it is equipped with.
+A common design note in 6502-based computers of the era was to run the RAM at twice the clock rate as the CPU.
+This allowed a separate video display controller to access memory while the CPU was busy processing the data just read.
+In this way, the CPU and graphics driver could share access to RAM through careful timing.
+This technique was used, for example, on the Apple II Plus and the early Commodore models.

 The BBC machine, however, was designed to run at the faster CPU speed, 2 MHz, double that of these earlier machines.
 In this case, bus contention is normally an issue, as there is not enough time for the CPU to access the memory during the period when the video hardware is idle.
-Some machines of the era accept the inherent performance hit, as is the case for the Amstrad CPC, Atari 8-bit family, and to a lesser extent the ZX Spectrum.
-Others, like the MSX systems, use entirely separate pools of memory for the CPU and video, slowing access between the two.
+Some machines of the era accept the inherent performance hit, as was the case for the Amstrad CPC, Atari 8-bit computers, and to a lesser extent the ZX Spectrum.
+Others, like the MSX systems, used entirely separate pools of memory for the CPU and video, slowing access between the two.

 Furber believed that the Acorn design should have a flat memory model and allow the CPU and video system to access the bus without interfering with each other.
-To do so, the RAM has to allow four million access cycles per second.
-Hitachi was the only company considering a DRAM that runs at that speed, the HM4816.
+To do so, the RAM had to allow four million access cycles per second.
+Hitachi was the only company considering a DRAM which ran at that speed, the HM4816.
 To equip the prototype machine, the only four 4816s in the country were hand-carried by the Hitachi representative to Acorn.

-The National Semiconductor 81LS95 multiplexer is needed for the high memory speed.
+The National Semiconductor 81LS95 multiplexer was needed for the high memory speed.
 Furber recalled that competitors came to Acorn offering to replace the component with their own, but "none of them worked.
 And we never knew why.
-Which of course means we didn't know why the National Semiconductor one did work correctly.
-And a million and a half BBC Micros later it was still working and I still didn't know why".
+Which of course, means we didn't know why the National Semiconductor one did work correctly.
+And a million and a half BBC Micros later, it was still working, and I still didn't know why".
 Another mystery was the 6502's data bus.
 The prototype BBC Micro exceeded the CPU's specifications, causing it to fail.
 The designers found that putting a finger on a certain place on the motherboard caused the prototype to work.
 Acorn put a resistor pack across the data bus, which Furber described as "'the engineer's finger' and again, we have no idea why it's necessary, and a million and a half machines later it's still working, so nobody asked any questions".